Naadiah7/Nibbly/README.md

 # Apis
 I used the free spoonacular API and the free Edamam API for dessert types and recipes

-The speechify Api was changed to playHT as the speechify requires ...whereas playHT is more easier to use for text to speech accessibility.
+The speechify Api was changed to playHT as the speechify requires ...whereas Elevenlabs Api, the free version is more easier to use for text to speech accessibility.

 # Gsap Animations
 I decides that using drawSVG for the title banner's were more difficult then I thought but to still keep the SVG in my website, I added "floating cookies".